aardy1/Charts/README.md

 I use Gradle 8.3 installed via the wonderful [sdkman](https://sdkman.io/).

-1. Check the code out.
+1. Check the code out
-2. Load it in your favorite IDE.
+2. Load it in your favorite IDE
 3. Do whatever you need to do in your IDE to get JavaFX installed and useable
-4. Do whatever you do in your IDE to enable Gradle builds.
+4. Do whatever you need to do in your IDE to enable Gradle builds.

+Step 4. is usually nothing.

 Step 3. is usually a gigantic pain in the neck.
-So what I do is "cheat".
-I download an already configured JVM from [here](https://github.com/gluonhq/graal/releases/) (I use Java 17), and use that as my JVM in my IDE.
+So what I do is download an already configured JVM from [here](https://github.com/gluonhq/graal/releases/) (I use Java 17), and use that as my JVM in my IDE.

-You are going to need that JVM to build native images, so ...
+You are going to need this JVM to build native images ...

 ## Running the App